-Early identification of SEND needs is particularly important the Little Pickles nursery.
-If needs can not be met by a My Plan additional support is sought from the local authority Early Years team.
+Early identification of SEND needs is particularly important in the Little Pickles nursery.
+If needs can not be met by a My Plan additional support is sought following the local authority Early Years SEND offer tiers of intervention.

 A child has SEND where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to children of the same age.
 High quality teaching that is differentiated and personalised will meet the individual needs of the majority of children and young people.
 Some children and young people need educational provision that is additional to or different from this.